French police official killed in knife attack at station near Paris

-Paris (CNN)A female police official has been fatally stabbed in a knife attack at a police station in Rambouillet, a suburb of Paris, the French interior minister Gerald Darmanin said Friday.
+Paris (CNN)A female police official has been killed in a knife attack at a police station in a suburb of Paris, French officials said Friday.

-The attacker's motives were not immediately clear, but Valérie Pécresse, the president of the Ile de France region, where Rambouillet is located, told CNN affiliate BFM TV that terrorism "could not be ruled out."
+The attack took place at the station in Rambouillet, 35 miles southwest of the capital.
+The suspect is dead, officials said.

-The anti-terrorist prosecutor's office, which usually handles investigations of terrorist attacks, has opened an investigation into the incident, a spokesperson told CNN on Friday.
+The anti-terrorist prosecutor's office, which usually handles investigations of terrorist attacks, has opened a probe into the incident, a spokesperson told CNN.

 French Prime Minister Jean Castex shared his condolences with the victim's relatives, saying they "have the support of the whole nation" in a tweet.